LME copper dips; U.S., China stimulus eyed

-NEW YORK/LONDON (Reuters) - Copper slipped on Monday, pressured by a decline in U.S. retail sales, worries over Europe’s crisis and by investor concerns over whether a presentation by the U.S. Federal Reserve chairman this week will yield any clues on monetary easing.
+LONDON (Reuters) - Copper slipped on Monday, pressured by weak U.S. retail sales, worries over Europe’s crisis, and by investor concerns over whether a presentation by the U.S. Federal Reserve chairman this week will yield any clues on monetary easing.

 Data showed a surprise drop in U.S. retail sales in June, putting pressure on risky assets such as equities.